drmingle/jupyter/docs/source/subprojects.rst

-To serve a variety of users and use cases, these subprojects are being developed to support notebook deployment in various contexts, including multiuser capabilities and secure, scalable cloud deployments.
+To serve a variety of users and use cases, these subprojects are being developed to support notebook deployment in various contexts, including multi-user capabilities and secure, scalable cloud deployments.

 .. glossary::